izgzhen/iris-coq/ProofMode.md

 The later modality
 ------------------
 - `iNext` : introduce a later by stripping laters from all hypotheses.
-- `iLöb (x1 ... xn) as "IH"` : perform Löb induction by generalizing over the Coq level variables `x1 ... xn` and the entire spatial context.
+- `iLöb as "IH" forall (x1 ... xn)` : perform Löb induction while generalizing over the Coq level variables `x1 ... xn` and the entire spatial context.

 Induction
 ---------
-- `iInduction x as cpat "IH"` : perform induction on the Coq term `x`.
+- `iInduction x as cpat "IH" forall (x1 ... xn)` : perform induction on the Coq term `x`.
 The Coq introduction pattern is used to name the introduced variables.
 The induction hypotheses are inserted into the persistent context and given fresh names prefixed `IH`.
+The tactic generalizes over the Coq level variables `x1 ... xn` and the entire spatial context.

 Rewriting
 ---------